 get_query return a string with a reconstruction of the query starting from the regex program code

-fn (mut re RE) replace(in_txt string, repl string) string
+fn (mut re RE) replace(in_txt string, repl_str string) string

-replace return a string where the matches are replaced with the replace string
+replace return a string where the matches are replaced with the repl_str string, this function supports groups in the replace string

 fn (mut re RE) replace_by_fn(in_txt string, repl_fn FnReplace) string